 - In light of the situation of social isolation, Malaysia has taken a multisectoral approach in which the government has provided funding to telecommunication companies, enabling them to offer a package of 1GB of free data and unlimited WhatsApp usage, which has helped families stay connected.

 Ms. Jaffe is a veteran NPR correspondent covering the aging of America.
-Her stories on Morning Edition and All Things Considered have focus on older adults’ involvement in politics and elections, dating and divorce, work and retirement, fashion and sports, as well as issues affecting long term care and end of life choices.
+Her stories on Morning Edition and All Things Considered have focused on older adults’ involvement in politics and elections, dating and divorce, work and retirement, fashion and sports, as well as issues affecting long-term care and end-of-life choices.
 In 2015, she was named one of the nation’s top “Influencers in Aging” by PBS publication Next Avenue, which wrote, “Jaffe has reinvented reporting on aging.”
 Ms. Jaffe was a 2016 JCIE US-Japan Journalism Fellow and worked on a number of pieces covering Japan’s aging populations.
 In response to the COVID-19 pandemic, Ms. Jaffe has been a leading voice on the impact of the pandemic on the older population in the United States, focusing particularly on the devastating toll it has taken on nursing homes.
 (Photo by Jennifer Cawley/NPR)

 MOHD ROHAIZAT HASSAN